Hlsorrells/algorithms/README.md

 </details>

-## strings.js
+## Strings Folder
-This files holds some various algorithms working specifically with strings.
+This folder holds some various algorithms working specifically with strings.
 <details>
-    <summary markdown="span">Click to expand strings.js file details</summary>
+    <summary markdown="span">Click to expand Strings Folder details</summary>

 ### Functions

-- function to determine if a string (t) is a substring of another string (s)
+- includes method function to determine if a string (t) is a substring of another string (s)
 - count occurrences of vowels in a string

 </details>